timeconfusing/OkapiLVGL/README.md

 auton was selected.
 The name of the auton is set in the robot_gui.h file.
 When the matrix button is pressed the status bar at the bottom displays the auton name.

+The robot.h file describes all the attributes of the robot.
+This includes ports usage, chassis characteristics used for Okapi, and the extern variables for use in opcontrol and auton files.

 Disclaimer, since I am not programmer, I don’t know that Okapi is used correctly for a multi-file project but it seems to work in both opcontrol and auton functions.
 Also, this code should be considered unsupported and use at your own risk.